zoldur/Astrum/README.md

 # AstrumCash
-Shell script to install a [AatrumCash Masternode](https://astrum.cash) on a Linux server running Ubuntu 16.04.
+Shell script to install a [AstrumCash Masternode](https://astrum.cash) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.

 ***
 ## Installation: